 When I climbed Mount Kilimanjaro for the first time I had a tough time.
 I vomited almost every day, I had a pounding headache and wanted to quit one of the days, and had to force myself to eat at every meal.

 Here are a few tips to help with your mental toughness:

 - Bring letters from people who are cheering you on from home.
 Read at least one everyday.

 - Visualize how it will feel when you reach the summit.
 How you’ll feel, what it will be like, will you cry?

 - Bring a memento from home that has gone with you on other adventures.
 Make sure it’s easy to carry, you don’t need to add more weight to your pack.

-Tip #5 for rocking Mount Kilimanjaro: It’s all about the Snacks
+Tips for Kilimanjaro: It’s all about the Snacks